Chicken Vegetable Ramen Noodles

 Feel free to sub with fresh or other dried noodles (rice or wheat), but don't try this one pot cooking method.
 Just prepare the noodles per the packet, use about 2 packed cups and toss through the cooked chicken and veg with a splash of water.

-are my preferred chicken cut for this recipe because they are juicier so they caramelised better.
+2. Chicken thighs are my preferred chicken cut for this recipe because they are juicier so they caramelised better.
 But this recipe works great with breast and tenderloin too.
-If you want to use ground/mince chicken, use this recipe
+If you want to use ground/mince chicken, use this recipe.

 3. Dark Soy Sauce has a darker colour and more intense flavour than all purpose and light soy sauce.
 If you can't find it, any soy sauce is fine here but the sauce colour will be lighter.